Wax Heads: the musical puzzle where you decipher records with absurd clues

 Wax Heads puts you behind the counter of a vinyl record store.
 Customers come in and describe the album they're looking for in vague or surreal ways: they remember the cover's color, a feeling, or a personal anecdote.
 Your task is to interpret those clues and find the right record among the shelves.
-The game taps into that intimate relationship we all have with music, from teenage rebellion to adult nostalgia, all with a sharp, observational tone that turns every interaction into a small portrait.
+The game taps into that intimate relationship we all have with music, from teenage rebellion to adult nostalgia, all with a sharp, observational tone that turns each interaction into a small portrait.

 A search engine disguised as a record store 🎧